Robbery in Company

 Robbery in Company Offence

 Robbery in company is an offence that young people, who haven’t otherwise been in much trouble before, often find themselves charged with.
-Whenever a young person is before the court our criminal lawyers go above and beyond to keep them out of prison.
+Whenever a young person is before the court, our criminal lawyers go above and beyond to keep them out of prison.
 There is nothing worse than a young person being sentenced to jail.

 The law is extremely strict towards robbery offences.
 An experienced criminal lawyer is needed to beat the charge or get a lenient sentence.
 It can be the difference between freedom and a prison sentence.

-You will be found not guilty of the offence of Robbery in company if the police cannot prove beyond reasonable doubt:
+You will be found not guilty of the offence of Robbery in company if the police cannot prove beyond a reasonable doubt:

 • You with the intent to steal;